-632--Original Computer Drawing - Must be framed and ready-to-hang.
-Computer software may be used as a means to create an original drawing in black and white or color.
+- 632--Original Computer Drawing Must be framed and ready-to-hang.
+Computer software may be used as a means to create an original drawing in black and white or color. - 633--Creative Exhibit using computer aided technology and application.
+Example: stop motion.